fdcl-gwu/Motor_Tests/README.md

 4. Run post_porcess_torque_test.m (instructions are provided inside the mfile) to compute and plot all required data from the torque test.
 5. To compute C_tau, run compute_C_tau (instructions are provided inside the mfile).

-The results of processing data for Tiger 700 motor and 11*3.7 CF propeller with 14.8 V & 16.2 V is provided in the Report folder.
+The results of processing data for Tiger 700 motor and 11*3.7 CF propeller with 14.8 V & 16.2 V are provided, and for 14.8 is summarized  in the Report folder inside the "tiger_5_31_2018_14p8 volt" folder.
 Throttle=p1*thrust^2 + p2*thrust + p3.

 For 14.8V: p1 = -1.784, p2 = 38.45, p3 = 6.359,   C_tau=0.0135.